scroll top

 Dental care is critical to your and your family's health, and a healthy smile can make a difference in whether you get a job or advance in your career.

-Unfortunately, this expensive care is hard to afford for many families.
-A third of adults under age 65 have not had a dental exam in the preceding 12 months, according to a federal study.
+Unfortunately, this expensive care is hard for many families to afford.
+Those without dental insurance can expect to pay anywhere from $75 to $200 for a dental cleaning1.
+A third of adults under age 65 have not had a dental exam in the preceding 12 months, according to a federal study2.

-There are many options throughout the country for free or cheap dental care for low-income individuals and families.
+There are many options throughout the country for affordable dental care for low-income individuals and families.

-Here are nine ways you can find free or cheap dental care in your area:
+Here are nine ways you can find free dental clinics or cheap dental care in your area:

 2. Search for “community health clinic near me”